 Ans: The northern plains are generally described as flatlands, with no variations in their relief.
 However, that is not true.
 These vast plains also have diverse relief features.
 According to the variations in relief features, the northern plains can be divided into four regions.
 The rivers, after descending from the mountains, deposit pebbles in a narrow belt of about 8 to 16 km in width lying parallel to the slopes of the Shiwaliks.
 This region is known as Babar.

 (ii) Name the three major divisions of the Himalayas from north to south.

 (a) The Greater Himalayas or Himadri (Inner Himalayas)

 (c) The Shiwaliks (Outer Himalayas)

-Ans Malwa plateau lies between the Aravali and the Vindhyan range.
+Ans: The Malwa plateau lies between the Aravali and the Vindhyan ranges.